mattvperry/gondola/README.markdown

 The available `[options]` are:

-* `-s` or `--super_parallel`: This activates "super\_parallel" mode which will not only execute all browsers in parallel but also all the test cases.
-This mode is experimental and may slow down Sauce Labs considerably.
-Use at your own risk.
 * `-r` or `--recursive`: This activates recursive search mode.
 When you supply Gondola with a directory containing tests, using this option will enable sub directory searching.
+* `-q` or `--quiet`: This suppreses the standard output.
+Best used when you need to run tests in the background.

 The `[tests]` attribute refers to a list of test cases or test suites: